History of FC Basel (1965–2000): Ninety-fourth season

-Basel played a mediocre season, although they won only two of their first ten games, they were always placed in the middle of the table and kept this position after the winter break with three wins against lower placed teams.
-But then with seven defeats in the last ten games meant that they slipped in the table.
+Basel played a mediocre season, although they won only two of their first ten games, they were always placed in the middle of the table and kept this position after the winter break with three wins against lower placed teams. but seven defeats in the last ten games meant they slipped in the table.
 Basel ended the main season with only 24 points in 12th position and so had to enter into this knock-out round.
 Here they were drawn against Bulle (3rd in the Nationallaiga B) in a two-legged promotion/relegation play-off semi-final.
 Both games ended with a two all draw, but decisively Basel defeated Bulle 5–3 on penalties.
 Basel then defeated FC Wettingen 8–2 on aggregate (1–2 and 7–0) in one of the two promotion/relegation finals and managed to save their slot in the highest tier of Swiss football.
 Xamax won the championship.

 In the Swiss Cup Basel entered in the round of 64 with an away game against Nationalliga B team FC Köniz and Basel won 9–2.
 They continued to the round of 32 in which they had a home game against third tier Fribourg and this was won 3–1.
 The cup season came to an end in the round of 16 as Basel lost the home game against lower classed Kriens.
 Young Boys and Servette advanced to the final, which was traditionally always played in the Wankdorf Stadium in Bern.
 After 90 minutes the game ended 1–1, but YB won the trophy 4–2 after extra time.